ShaunFerris/js-canvas-effects/README.md

 # js-canvas-effects
-Some visual effects on html canvas
+Some visual effects on html canvas that can be used in or adapted to future projects.